Flag of Kosovo

 Before the declaration of independence, Kosovo had come under the administration of the United Nations and used the UN flag for official purposes.
 The Serb and Albanian populations had used their own national flags since the 1945–1992 Socialist Yugoslavia period.
-The Serbs use a red, blue and white tricolor, which also forms the basis of the flag of Serbia.
-The Albanian population have used the flag of Albania since the 1960s as their ethnic flag.
+Ethnic Serbs used a red, blue and white tricolor, which also forms the basis of the flag of Serbia.
+The ethnic Albanian population have used the flag of Albania since the 1960s as their ethnic flag.
 Both these flags can still be seen in use within Kosovo.

-Serbia has not recognized the independence of Kosovo and claims the area as the Autonomous Province of Kosovo and Metohija.
+Serbia has not recognized the independence of Kosovo and continues to claim it as the Autonomous Province of Kosovo and Metohija.
 Unlike the case of the autonomous province of Vojvodina, the Serbian authorities have not adopted a unique flag to represent this claimed province, using the flag of Serbia instead.

 Design and use

 The flag of Kosovo has a blue background, charged with a map of Kosovo and six stars.
 The stars are officially meant to symbolize Kosovo's six major ethnic groups: Albanians, Serbs, Bosniaks, Turks, Romani (often grouped with the Ashkali and Egyptians) and Gorani.
 Unofficially, the stars are sometimes said to represent the six regions, which according to Albanian ultra-nationalist ideology, make up Greater Albania: Albania, Kosovo, western parts of North Macedonia, parts of northern Greece, parts of Montenegro and Preševo Valley in southern Serbia.
+The flag bears a similarity to the emblem adopted in 2003 for use by government institutions in Kosovo, which also depicted a golden map of Kosovo on a blue field surmounted by stars.
 The flag of Kosovo resembles that of Bosnia and Herzegovina in terms of colors and shapes used (white stars and yellow shape of the country on a blue field).
 The flag is unusual among national flags in using a map as a design element; the flag of Cyprus is the only other to do so.
 The ratio of the flag was announced during the contest as 2:3; with the passage of a diplomatic protocol law in Kosovo in April 2009, the ratio was set as 1:1.4 (5:7 when put in whole numbers).
 The colors and construction of the Kosovo flag have not yet been defined; however, an official government document does give the colors of the flag using CMYK.
 The unofficial RGB values of the flag have been manually extracted since 2009.
 The use of the Kosovo flag is regulated by the law: "Law on the Use of Kosovo State Symbols".
-However, the Serbian government objects to the use of the Kosovo flag at international meetings and gatherings.
+The Serbian government initially objected to the use of the Kosovo flag at international meetings and gatherings, but agreed to recognised Kosovo's national symbols in 2023 under the terms of the Ohrid Agreement.